-The American Dietetic Association reports that vegetarians and vegans have lower body mass indexes, blood pressure and cholesterol levels than nonvegetarians do.
-They also reported decreased rates of type 2 diabetes, colon cancer, prostate cancer, hypertension and heart disease.
+The American Dietetic Association reports that vegetarians and vegans have lower body mass indexes, blood pressure, and cholesterol levels than non-vegetarians do.
+They also reported decreased rates of type 2 diabetes, colon cancer, prostate cancer, hypertension, and heart disease.

 Want to lose weight?
 Vegans are, on average, up to 10 kilos lighter than meat-eaters are.
 And unlike unhealthy fad diets, which leave you feeling tired (and usually don’t keep the pounds off for long), going vegan allows you to keep the excess fat off for good and have plenty of energy.

 Vegan food challenges amateur cooks around the world and the pros are joining in.
 There are so many recipes across the world that use meat and dairy products and vegans cannot just replace meat with a vegetable and expect the same taste.
-A whole new world of combinations and flavours need to be discovered.
+A whole new world of combinations and flavors need to be discovered.

 Veganism also gets people to try foods that they would never normally use - or even know existed.
-And most of the time, the flavour is effortless.
+And most of the time, the flavor is effortless.
 Most vegan food does not need to be cooked for hours.
-Instead, they are quick and easy meals that are packed with a natural taste.
+Instead, they are quick and easy meals that are packed with natural taste.